-Sinus disease is incredibly common in the Philadelphia area.
+Sinus disease is incredibly common.
 It is estimated by some that about half of all individuals will have sinus issues in their lives—whether it is from environmental allergies, pollutants, or preexisting anatomic problems.
 A cold, or polyps—nasal swelling—gives rise to obstruction to sinus drainage.
 Once obstructed, sinuses can become infected.
 Symptoms of sinusitis include “fullness”, or a pressure sensation in the head, headache, difficulty breathing, nasal stuffiness, loss of smell, and cough, among other things.
 The tissues of the face are sensitive and could swell due to sinus inflammation.
 Some sinusitis is chronic.

 The thyroid is a gland situated in the middle of your neck and adjacent to your throat.
 It regulates, among other things, the body’s rate of metabolism.
 Thyroid output can be unduly low, giving rise to hypothyroidism (lack of energy, slow heartbeat, hair loss, fatigue, constipation, skin changes), or high (wide-eyed stare, rapid heartbeat, swelling around the front of the shins).
 Sometimes a previous inflammation of the thyroid can cause changes, as well.